Ulmus parvifolia 'Hallelujah': Description

-The tree is fast growing, and reputed to have very attractive foliage and bark.
+The tree is fast growing, to 30 ft. tall and broad in 20 years, ultimately to 50 ft. tall and 60 ft. wide.
+It is reputed to have very attractive foliage and bark.
+In young trees the bark is shaggy, "with many curling and peeling pieces that reveal a range of brown, cream, and green" beneath.
+"With age the exfoliation diminishes, exposing a camouflage-colored mottling of gray, cream, orange, brown, and green".
+The leaves are dark green and leathery.

 Pests and diseases

 The species and its cultivars are highly resistant, but not immune, to Dutch elm disease, and unaffected by the Elm Leaf Beetle Xanthogaleruca luteola.

 Cultivation

 'Hallelujah' is extremely rare in cultivation beyond North America.